Looking for the best things to see and do in Cardiff Wales?

-Cardiff Bay (formerly known as Tiger Bay), after years of derelict, was one of the largest port revitalisation projects in all of Europe and is now one of the most popular waterside and leisure centres in the UK.
+Cardiff Bay (formerly known as Tiger Bay), after years of derelict, was one of the largest port revitalization projects in all of Europe and is now one of the most popular waterside and leisure centers in the UK.

 You can also visit Cardiff’s first and finest comedy club, a hair and beauty salon, and several gorgeous boutiques at the Mermaid Quay.

 How to get there: Mermaid Quay is accessible by car, boat, bus, and train.

 Another great way to tour the city is by taking a Cardiff Boat Tour.
 One of the more popular Cardiff boat tours is aboard the Princess Katharine, a heated 90-seat waterbus that travels from Cardiff Bay to Bute Park and back.